gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-westerlund-tsvwg-dtls-over-sctp-bis.md

    Please note that this section is informational only.

+   A socket API implementation based on {{RFC6458}} is, by means of the existing SCTP_AUTHENTICATION_EVENT event, extended to provide the event notification whenever a new HMAC algorithm is used in a received AUTH chunk.

+   Furthermore, two new socket options for the level IPPROTO_SCTP and the name SCTP_SEND_HMAC_IDENT and SCTP_EXPOSE_HMAC_IDENT_CHANGES are defined as described below.
+   The first socket option is used to query the HMAC algorithm used for sending AUTH chunks.
+   The second enables the monitoring of HMAC algorithms used in received AUTH chunks via the SCTP_AUTHENTICATION_EVENT event.

+   Support for the SCTP_SEND_HMAC_IDENT and SCTP_EXPOSE_HMAC_IDENT_CHANGES
+   socket options also needs to be added to the function sctp_opt_info().

 ## Socket Option to Get the HMAC Identifier being Sent (SCTP_SEND_HMAC_IDENT)

    During the SCTP association establishment a HMAC Identifier is selected